Wolfe Research lifts BorgWarner Inc. [BWA] price estimate. Who else is bullish?

-BorgWarner Inc. [NYSE: BWA] stock went on an upward path that rose over 2.04% on Tuesday, amounting to a one-week price increase of more than 7.68%.
-Over the last 12 months, BWA stock dropped by -8.32%.
-The one-year BorgWarner Inc. stock forecast points to a potential upside of 0.56.
-The average equity rating for BWA stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+BorgWarner Inc. [NYSE: BWA] surged by $0.23 during the normal trading session on Monday and reaching a high of $38.10 during the day while it closed the day at $37.52.
+BorgWarner Inc. stock has also gained 12.81% of its value over the past 7 days.
+However, BWA stock has inclined by 44.03% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -12.05% and lost -13.51% year-on date.

-The market cap for the stock reached $7.03 billion, with 205.70 million shares outstanding and 206.25 million shares in the current float.
-Compared to the average trading volume of 4.00M shares, BWA stock reached a trading volume of 3343770 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BWA stock reached $7.29 billion, with 205.70 million shares outstanding and 194.41 million shares in the current float.
+Compared to the average trading volume of 3.99M shares, BWA reached a trading volume of 2922323 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about BorgWarner Inc. [BWA]:

 Wolfe Research have made an estimate for BorgWarner Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 28, 2020.
 The new note on the price target was released on April 13, 2020, representing the official price target for BorgWarner Inc. stock.
 Previously, the target price had yet another raise to $25, while Morgan Stanley analysts kept a Equal-Weight rating on BWA stock.